cisagov/dotgov-home/pages/help/help.md

 ***

 ### DNS FAQ
-#### Does the .gov TLD provide hosted DNS services for .gov domains?
+#### Does the .gov TLD provide additional services for .gov domains?

-No. We manage the authoritative name servers for the .gov zone, and ensure `.gov` is propagated to the root name servers.
-We don't operate a for-government, managed DNS hosting service.
+We manage the authoritative name servers for the .gov zone and ensure the zone file is propagated to root name servers.
+We don't operate a for-government, managed DNS hosting service, nor do we offer web hosting, email services or certificates.

-Your internet service provider or technical support team can provide you with DNS name server addresses for your domain, which often take the form of `ns1.example-name.com` and `ns2.example-name.com`.
+For DNS hosting, many service providers exists.
+Your technical support team may also manage DNS name servers you can utilize.

 #### What are the name server requirements for .gov domains?